 There are a number of IEEE-488 controllers available, each of which has its own programming language.
 Also, different instruments have differing capabilities.
-In this section, we will discuss programming languages for two typical controllers: the HP-85, and the IBM-PC interfaced to the bus through a Keithley Model 8573 IEEE-488 interface.
-In addition, interface function codes that define Model 193 capabilities will be discussed.
+In this section, we will discuss the programming language for the HP-85.
+In addition, interface function codes that define Model 193A capabilities will be discussed.